Xirui-Chen/vector-insight-engine/README.md

 ## How it works

 1. Ingestion
-- User pastes text or uploads a TXT/PDF.
+- User pastes text or uploads a TXT/PDF
-- `ingest.py` extracts text and splits into chunks.
+- `ingest.py` extracts text and splits into chunks
 - Each chunk → `text-embedding-004`
 - Stored in Qdrant with keyword indexes on:
    - `project`